-- 1. The student will recognize the freedoms and rights afforded to individuals under the U.S. Constitution, the Bill of Rights, and later Amendments.
+- 1. The student will recognize the freedoms and rights afforded to individuals under the U.S. Constitution, the Bill of Rights, later Amendments, and enacted federal law.

 - 2. The student will recognize how the following amendments to the U.S. Constitution apply to the actions and conduct of peace officers:

 - a.
 First Amendment

 - b.
 Fourth Amendment

 - c.
 Fifth Amendment

 - d.
 Sixth Amendment

 - e.
 Eighth Amendment

 - f.
 Fourteenth Amendment

+- 3. The student will recognize the freedoms and rights afforded to individuals under the Colorado State Constitution and amendments, and enacted state statutes.

-- 3. The student will identify and compare and contrast the three components of the criminal justice system.
+- 4. The student will identify and compare and contrast the three components of the criminal justice system.

-- a.
-Law Enforcement

-- b.
-Courts (prosecution)

-- c.
-Corrections